0x4445565A/portanoia/README.md

 **UPDATE 2:** By handling TCP connections and the act of immediately dropping them immediately (Well after a full connection, might write own TCP listen for a little more speed) in another Goroutine I think this could scale even better, I'm wondering how well this would do again thousands of concurrent connections.

+**UPDATE 3:** Tested with some bechtesting software and ran into issues with max file descriptors.
+Added a semaphore to keep file descriptors down and reasonable.
+This thread lock is set as a constant @ 50.
+This is shared between the TCP listener and command executor.

 # Usage
 Must be ran as root due to raw packets
 ```